tristone-cz/hass/README.md

  - Do not send data to China or anywhere else if it can be avoided

 And then air-conditioning comes in place (2020)  :snowflake:
- - Integrade air-conditioning and let it be autonomous
+ - Integrate air-conditioning and let it be autonomous
  - Different logic needed compared to heating
  - Let UI show either heating or cooling settings only based on seasons